Multi-tenancy and Client Quotas on Confluent Cloud¶

 io.confluent.kafka.server/successful_authentication_count

-For an example of querying the metrics API by principal_id
+For an example of querying the Metrics API by principal_id

-, see Query Metrics by Specific Principal in the Metrics
+, see Query Metrics by Specific Principal

 For a full list of metrics and supported labels, see the Metrics API.